-When the drug is made, the Referee should secretly Thread the Needle below the character's INT and above the spell level.
+When the drug is made, the Referee should secretly Thread the Needle above the spell level and below INT.
 On a success, the mage completes the enchantment and produces the number doses specified at the beginning of the process.
 On a failure, secretly roll again.
 If the second roll is a success, impurities have been unknowingly been introduced and the drug is Tainted (see below).
 If the second roll is a failure, the drug is Addictive (see below).